markpmlim/LightProbes/Readme.md

 Paul Debevec had spent a lot of time and effort developing the concept of light probe images to be used in Image-Based Lighting (IBL).
 These images are actually of a record of the 3D environment of a real-world scene.
 He has posted a number of High Dynamic Range (HDR) Light Probe images as well as vertical crossmaps of those images at his site.
 (See links below.)

 Mapping the six 2D textures to a vertical cross map is relatively straighforward.
 We choose to map OpenGL's texture coordinate system with the range [0.0, 1.0] to a rectangular grid of dimensions 3 x 4 units squared.
-The source code of the fragment shader *VertCrossFragmentShader.glsl* has been heavily commented to help the reader gain an understanding of the transformation.
+The source code of the fragment shader *VertCrossFragmentShader.glsl* has been heavily commented to help the reader gain an understanding of the mapping details.

 The horizontal axis of the coordinate system of this grid has the range [0.0, 3.0] while the range of its vertical axis is [0.0, 4.0].
 Given below is a table of values of the coordinates of the 6 faces of the vertical cross map expressed in the 2D coordinate system of the grid.
 (Recall OpenGL's texture coordinate system has its origin at the bottom left).
+The origin of this grid is at the bottom left.

 | Face  |   Bottom Left   |   Bottom Right  | Top Right | Top Left  |